 West Texas is, of course, well known for its huge stockpiles of petroleum – but that’s not all.
 Scattered among the oil wells are thousands of wind turbines dutifully harnessing wind energy to produce electricity for Texas and across the nation.
 This alternative source of energy has become less expensive to produce and is being actively developed by a myriad of industries.

-We encourage our clients to acclimate themselves with the business model and economics of wind energy at inception.
-Many are unaware that 75% of the costs of wind energy relate to the upfront investment in turbines, foundation, electrical equipment, and the technology to connect the wind energy source to the power grid.
+We encourage our clients to acclimate themselves to the business model and economics of wind energy at inception.
+Many are unaware that 75% of the costs of wind energy are related to the upfront investment in turbines, foundations, electrical equipment, and the technology to connect the wind energy source to the power grid.
 Therefore, the business plan must anticipate a very steep investment which is mitigated over time.

-Technologies relate to offshore production and land use of wind energy.
+Technologies related to offshore production and land use of wind energy.
 Offshore turbines generate only 1% of the total output but present interesting business opportunities.
-The balance is generated by terrestrial wind turbines and wind forms which are ubiquitous in West Texas and other parts of the country.
+The balance is generated by terrestrial wind turbines and wind farms which are ubiquitous in West Texas and other parts of the country.

 Two other factors affect the ultimate viability of wind energy which must be anticipated in the business model.
 The first is the variability of the energy source itself, i.e., inconsistent weather patterns which determine the amount of wind available to push the turbines.
 Consequently, any business model must account for fluctuations or major variations in output based on weather conditions.

 The other major factor which presents a technological challenge is the loss of electrical energy in converting the wind turbine to the power grid.
 This has been a major obstacle and is still in development, however, it presents an opportunity for new intellectual property and acquisition for our clients.